Trade Forex Trading

 Green Book - The green book is prepared by staff members at the Board of Governors five days in advance of an FOMC meeting.
 It presents the staff’s interpretations on several economic and financial variables and is divided into two parts.

-The first part of the green book describes and interprets significant developments in U.S. economic activity, prices, interest rates, flows of money and credit, and the international sector that have occurred in recent months or quarters.
+The first part of the green book describes and interprets significant developments in U.S. Economic activity, prices, interest rates, flows of money and credit, and the international sector that have occurred in recent months or quarters.

 This section also presents forecasts of a number of variables for the next six to eight quarters.
 The second section of the green book provides additional information on recent developments.